 Turquoise Tweed Curtains

 Here are the orange curtains in another color—the turquoise that I use throughout my house.
-There are two pairs of these curtains hanging in my basement family room.
-I like the contrast of the turquoise on the wood paneling.
-The color is called jadite on Overstock.
+I like the contrast of the turquoise against the wood paneling in my family room.

 More Turquoise Curtains